 We learned a lot about them during our days in Umeå, and below we are going to tell all we know about them.

-There are over 350 million indigenous people living in all regions of the world.
-The Sami people are one of them and they live in the very north of Europe.
-In a place called Sápmi that stretches across the northern parts of Norway, Sweden, Finland and the Russian Kola Peninsula.
-They are a minority in their countries even though they’re a majority in the county of Finnmark in Norway and Utsjoki in Finland.
+Over 350 million indigenous people are living in all regions of the world.
+The Sami people are one of them, and they live in the very north of Europe.
+In a place called Sápmi that stretches across the northern parts of Norway, Sweden, Finland, and the Russian Kola Peninsula.

 A Little bit of Sami History

 The first known historical mention of the Sami was Tacitus, a senator and a historian of the Roman Empire, about 98 A.D.
 Although his account most certainly was based on hearsay, only he was the first to describe those they used to call Fenni.
 This word evolved into Finn, originally used by the Norse speakers to refer to the Sami.